sourcemeta/learnjsonschema.com/content/2020-12/meta-data/examples.markdown

 _**Note:** While it is recommended that the examples validate against the subschema they are defined in, this requirement is not strictly enforced._

-* The value of this keyword must be an array.
 * Used to demonstrate how data should conform to the schema.
 * `examples` does not affect data validation but serves as an informative annotation.